ubidots/ubidots-java/README.rst

 Getting all the Data sources
 -----------------------------

-If you want to get all your data sources you can use the instance of the api directly:
+If you want to get all your data sources you can use the instance of the API directly:

 .. code-block:: java